Journalism Department seeks instructor to teach Investigative Reporting in Fall 2021

 Journalism Department San Francisco State University

-Review of applications will begin May 5.
+The review of applications will begin on May 5.

 Applications will be considered until the job is filled.